by D. Patrick Miller

 Judy laughed and asked Bill if he wanted to accompany her to the grocery store.
 He said he would start walking there himself, and if they didn’t happen to find each other at the store, Judy could “go home without me.”
 Feeling a momentary alarm, Judy responded, “I’d never go home without you, Bill” — at which he smiled and went out the door.
 A few minutes later, Judy would find him collapsed in the driveway, dead from a heart attack.

 Did forgiveness kill Bill Thetford?
-No, it was probably his heart condition.
-But this poignant story nonetheless reflects a central tenet of the profound Course teaching of forgiveness: that it means giving up the world as we know it.
+No, it was his lifelong heart condition.
+But this poignant story nonetheless symbolizes a central tenet of the profound Course teaching of forgiveness: that it ultimately means giving up the world as we know it.

 If we’ve depended upon the world to furnish us with the enemies, anxieties, and resentments by which we define ourselves, then forgiveness means progressively dying to all that.
 And few of us will give up our anger at this world without a fight.